unaveragetech/Camsploit/README.md

-# Camsploit README
+# Cam-Hackers README

 ## Overview

-```
-This Python script is designed to scrape publicly accessible IP camera URLs from the Insecam website based on a specified country code.
+This Python script, **Insecam_camsplot.py**, is designed to scrape publicly accessible IP camera URLs from the Insecam website based on a specified country code.
 The collected IP addresses are saved to a text file for later use.
-The script utilizes the `requests` library to make HTTP requests and `re` for regular expression matching.
+The script utilizes the `requests` library for making HTTP requests and `re` for regular expression matching.

+## Directory Structure

 ```
+camsploit/
+└── Insecam_camsplot.py
+```

 ## Requirements

-- Python 3.x
+- **Python 3.x**
 - Required libraries:
   - `requests`
   - `colorama`
-  - - `Random`--May cause an error if so omit it from req.txt with #random or just deleting it

 You can install the required libraries using pip: